segabl/pd2-chaos-mod/README.md

 Changes gravity randomly in different map segments

 **Hack and Slash**
-Players can only attack with melee
+Players take reduced damage while only being able to attack with melee

 **Healers never die!**
-Makes Medics invulnerable but never attack
+Makes Medics invulnerable but passive

 **Heavy Munitions**
 Changes all weapon shots to explosive rounds

 **Heavyweights**
-All moving characters shake the screen and play heavy footstep noises
+All moving characters play heavy footstep noises and shake the screen when close to the player

 **Hot Potato**
-Hurts players that carry bags
+Periodically deals damage to players while they carry bags

 **Hot Specials in your Area**
 Spawns pools of fire around every special enemy